 Have all the documentation especially the key points of the brief circulated to all attending the day before the meeting.

-This works as a reminder of the meeting purpose especially for the creative team.
-If the creative ideas are pushing the boundaries, maybe even call the client lead to sound them out in advance.
+This acts as a reminder of the meeting purpose.
+Especially for the creatives.
+If the creative ideas are pushing the boundaries, give the client some warning of this.
 This can save major disasters.

 Creative teams seem to love the ‘big reveal’ in these meetings.
 One agency we worked with would literally put ideas up on wall behind a curtain and whip it back dramatically to show the ideas off.